StrataEdition/Parallel-Rooms-EPK/index.md

 Additional Mixing: *Sean Woodford*
 Mastering: *Noel Summerville*

+Thanks to *Maxwell Sterling* for the feedback and support.

 ## Artist Bio
 Pietro Bardini is an italian London-based composer and artist.
 He works accross sound composition, audio-visual performances and installations.